-MTSA and the ASPM Fellowship are accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA), which is a specialized accrediting body recognized by both the United states department of Education and Council for Higher Education Accreditation (CHEA).
-The next accreditation review determination by the COA is scheduled for 2021.
+MTSA's Doctor of Nurse Anesthesia Practice (DNAP) degree and the ASPM Fellowship are accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA), which is a specialized accrediting body recognized by both the United States Department of Education and Council for Higher Education Accreditation (CHEA).
+The next accreditation review by the COA is scheduled for 2027 for the DNAP degree and 2026 for the ASPMF.
 For questions specifically about the professional specialty accreditation of MTSA, contact the COA at the following address: